Stefan-Brewer/Google-Cybersecurity-Course/Notes 8 - Prepare for Cybersecurity Jobs.md

     * Ask questions when in doubt.

 Your attention to detail and understanding of how incidents affect data and assets are vital, as your decisions impact the entire security team and organization.

+# Module 3 - Communicate Effectively to Influence Stakeholders: Study Notes

+## Understanding Stakeholders in Cybersecurity

+A **stakeholder** is an individual or group with an interest in an organization's decisions or activities.
+The decisions made by stakeholders directly impact the daily work of security analysts.
+Security threats, risks, and vulnerabilities can affect an entire company, leading to financial implications, loss of customer data, and diminished trust.
+Therefore, each stakeholder has a responsibility to provide input on the security team's decisions and activities to best protect the organization.

+Key stakeholders with a significant interest in security include:

+* **Risk Managers:** Identify risks, manage responses to security incidents, notify the legal department about regulatory issues, and inform the public relations team about potential public communications regarding an incident.
+* **Chief Executive Officer (CEO):** The highest-ranking person, responsible for overall financial and managerial decisions, reporting to shareholders, and managing company operations.
+Security is a top priority for the CEO.
+* **Chief Financial Officer (CFO):** A senior executive managing the company's financial operations.
+Concerned with the potential financial costs of incidents and the costs of tools and strategies to combat them.
+* **Chief Information Security Officer (CISO):** A high-level executive responsible for developing the organization's security architecture, conducting risk analysis and system audits, and creating security and business continuity plans.
+This is the highest level of security stakeholder.
+* **Operations Managers:** Oversee security professionals to identify and safeguard the organization from threats.
+They often work directly with analysts as the first line of defense and are generally responsible for daily security operations maintenance.

+Entry-level analysts are unlikely to communicate directly with high-level stakeholders like the CEO, CFO, or CISO.
+However, operations managers will likely request analysts to create communications to share with these individuals.
+Operations managers and risk managers rely on entry-level analysts to keep them informed of daily security events.
+These managers, in turn, report to senior stakeholders like CISOs and CFOs, providing a broader view of the organization's security posture.

+## Effective Communication with Stakeholders

+Communicating with stakeholders requires clarity, conciseness, and focus, especially as the information shared is often sensitive.
+Avoid unnecessary technical terms and ensure communications have a clear purpose, so stakeholders don't have to guess the reason for the communication or its relevance to them.

+**Key Principles for Communication:**

+* **Understand Stakeholder Needs:** Ask managers or supervisors what specific information stakeholders require.
+A security mindset involves understanding what matters most to stakeholders.
+* **Relevance:** Relay only the most relevant information.
+This helps stakeholders stay informed and perform their jobs effectively.
+* **"Security Storytelling":** Frame communications like a story with a beginning (the security challenge), middle (its impact on the organization), and end (possible solutions).
+Include supporting data, such as reports summarizing key findings or lists of issues needing immediate attention.
+    * **Example Scenario:** If malicious code execution is found in logs, the communication to a supervisor (stakeholder) should detail the issue, reference the organization's incident response playbook for guidance, and suggest a possible solution.
+* **Follow Protocols:** Learn and adhere to the organization's established protocols and procedures for communicating with stakeholders, including acceptable applications and forms of communication (e.g., in-person meetings, email, company chat).

+**To ensure clear and concise communication, ask yourself:**
+* What do I want this person to know?
+* Why is it important for them to know it?
+* When do they need to take action?
+* How do I explain the situation in a nontechnical manner?

+## Communication Methods

+The method of communication will vary depending on the type of information being shared and the stakeholder's focus.
+Lower-level stakeholders (e.g., operations managers) are often interested in day-to-day operations like log anomalies, while senior-level stakeholders (e.g., CFOs) might be more focused on underlying risks like potential financial burdens.

+* **Instant Messaging/Phone Calls:** Suitable for straightforward messages or when a quick response is needed, especially if emails go unanswered for issues requiring immediate attention.
+Following up on an unread email with a call shows initiative.
+* **Email/Documents:** Better for complex situations with multiple layers or when a detailed report is necessary (e.g., explaining an incident, what worked, what needs revision, and suggestions for improvement).
+Always ensure emails are sent to the correct recipient to avoid risking confidential information.
+* **Visual Dashboards (Charts, Graphs, Infographics):** Highly effective for conveying key details and impactful data/metrics, especially involving numbers.
+They help stakeholders quickly grasp the information and make informed decisions.
+Visuals can compare data points or show parts of a larger issue.
+    * A **visual dashboard** displays various data types quickly in one place.
+It can be simple (a single chart) or complex (multiple charts, graphs, tables).
+Tools like Google Sheets or Apache OpenOffice can be used to create them.
+    * **When to use visuals:** Ideal for presenting audit results, such as the number of phishing emails clicked by different departments over time.
+A graph or chart can illustrate findings more clearly and quickly than a descriptive email.

+Communicating effectively by tailoring the message and method to the stakeholder's needs and interests makes everyone's job easier and helps showcase both technical and transferable skills.